thwfhk/shl-popl24-artifact/README.md

 The directory structure of the artifact is as follows

-* `links` contains the full source code of Links extended with control-flow linearity, which is used for the Docker image.
+* `links` contains our fork of Links which is extended with control-flow linearity
 * `tests` contains the test files for the examples from the paper, the original test suite of Links, and more examples about CFL.
+* `cfl.patch` contains the changesets for our fork of Links
 * `run-tests.py` is a script to run the test files.